Marcus Daniell: 2015-17: Two titles and four finals in doubles

-2016

-Daniell won the Stuttgart Open with Artem Sitak before again teaming up with Demoliner.
-They reached their first ATP World Tour final when runners-up in the Swedish Open.
+Daniell won the 2016 Stuttgart Open with Artem Sitak before again teaming up with Demoliner.
+They reached their first ATP World Tour final at the 2016 Swedish Open.

 Daniell competed with Michael Venus at the 2016 Summer Olympics, losing a close first round match to Canadians Daniel Nestor and Vasek Pospisil 6–4, 3–6, 6–7 (6).

-2017

-Daniell and Demoliner reached three ATP World Tour finals, at São Paulo, Lyon and Chengdu, although they were unable to win any of them, and improved their ranking as a team to World number 15.
-He achieved his best win when, having had to qualify for the Swiss Indoor tournament in Basel because Demoliner was playing in Vienna, he and new partner Dominic Inglot beat the top seeds, the world's second-ranked pair of Henri Kontinen and John Peers, in the first round.
-They eventually lost in the semi-final to Fabrice Martin and Édouard Roger-Vasselin.
+In 2017, Daniell and Demoliner reached three ATP World Tour finals, in São Paulo, Lyon and Chengdu, although they were unable to win any of them, and improved their ranking as a team to World No. 15.
+He achieved his best win when, having had to qualify for the 2017 Swiss Indoors in Basel because Demoliner was playing in Vienna, he and new partner Dominic Inglot beat the top seeds, the world's second-ranked pair of Henri Kontinen and John Peers, in the first round.
+They eventually lost in the semifinal to Fabrice Martin and Édouard Roger-Vasselin.